Silliman College: Facilities

+College administrators and student representatives

+The Head of College for Silliman is Arielle Baskin-Sommers, an associate professor of psychology and of psychiatry.
+She was appointed to her current role in March 2023, succeeding the previous Head of College Laurie R. Santos.

+The current Residential College Dean of Silliman is Tycie Coppett.
+In her capacity as dean, Coppett is tasked with advising Silliman students based upon their individual circumstances, both academically and holistically.

+The Silliman Activities and Administrative Committee (SAAC) collaborates with the Silliman Head of College on arranging Silliman social events and community service projects.
+The SAAC also serves as a forum for discussion of Silliman issues for college students.
+The SAAC president for the 2025-2026 academic year is Emma Popowitz whereas the SAAC vice president is Steven Rourick.

 Renovations

 In August 2007, after three years of on-and-off renovations, students moved back into Silliman College.
 Students now enjoy a reconfigured dining hall and servery, a stadium-seating movie theater, and a large student activities space that includes a new art gallery, dance studio, gym, basketball court, weight room, buttery, game room, and television entertainment space.
 The Silliman College courtyard was also restored to its former glory, with new patio spaces, benches, and grass.
 The renovation cost some $100 million, by far the most spent on any residential college renovation at Yale.

 Because of the size of Silliman College, the renovation work on the college was completed in several phases instead of the 15-month renovation completed on other colleges: